 Malaga is home to 14 km of sandy beaches, with La Malagueta beach being the closest to the city center and the most famous.
 From the old town, it’s just a 15-min walk to get to La Malagueta.
 This makes it very easy to combine a busy morning of Malaga sightseeing with a relaxed afternoon at the beach.

 La Malagueta is a beautiful golden sand beach, very popular among locals and visitors alike.
-As you would expect, it has access to all kinds of facilities and amenities (lifeguards, showers, umbrellas, and loungers for rent, etc.).
+As you would expect, it has access to all kinds of facilities and amenities (lifeguards, showers, umbrellas, loungers for rent, etc.).
 It is also surrounded by a promenade with a variety of bars and restaurants.

 Caleta and Pedregalejo beaches

 Past La Malagueta is Playa de la Caleta and, after that, Playa de Pedregalejo.
 As you get away from the center, the beaches get less crowded and have more of a small-town vibe.
+Perfect to explore Malaga surroundings with kids!

 3. It’s Moorish fortresses